 Studying Shakespeare and want to know what iambic pentameter actually means in terms of a Shakespearean sonnet?
 Or writing poetry and need to work out how to write a poem with figures of speech, irony, and emotion?

+At one time, poetry was quite restrictive and was written in accordance with strict rules about meter and rhyme, yet each culture had its own set of guidelines for poets to abide by.
+Just think of the differences between the Anglo-Saxon poets, the Greek and the Arabic.
+Poetry is probably the oldest form of literature, possibly predating the origin of writing itself.
+For instance, some of the oldest written manuscripts in our historical collections are epic poems telling stories about ancient mythology.
+It is thought that in the days before writing and distinctive languages, rhythm and rhyme could have made texts more memorable.
 While many of the classical features are often still seen in the poetry of today, it is safe to say that modern poetry has moved far away from restrictions and barriers and is solely focused on putting across the message the poets want to communicate to their readers.
 Contemporary poems often do not rhyme, do not follow a particular rhythm or fit a specific meter, yet they can still be described as poems because they have a poetic or rhythmic quality to them thanks to their unique use of words.

 Poetry can be written with the same aims as all other kinds of literature – to convey beauty, humor, political messages, or to tell a story.

 Writing a Poetry Essay

 As we have discovered, poetry analysis is the same for every level of education.
 However, as you'd expect, a more advanced literary course will require you to go deeper with your analysis.
 As part of your poetry GCSE or A level exam you may be asked to write a critical poetry essay in which you will have to analyse a poem or compare and contrast two poems.
 Here we cover all the bases to help you write a poetry essay.